ajithksenthil/AttachmentBot/docs/GettinStarted.md

 **Purpose:** To analyze the chat data using machine learning models, including training, validation, and testing.
 **Usage:** Use this script to train a model on your data and evaluate its performance.
 Make sure to adjust the script to match your dataset's features and labels.

+### predict_survey_results.py
+**Purpose:** To predict the survey results from a new set of chat data using the machine learning models, trained from before in ChatAssessementAnalysis.py.
+**Usage:** Use this script to predict your survey data from a new conversation.

 ### DataVisualization.py
 **Purpose:** To create visualizations for your chat data and machine learning model results.
 **Usage:** After running `ChatAssessmentAnalysis.py`, use this script to visualize the model's performance and any other insights from your data.

 ## Setup Instructions

+NOTE: <...> means replace with the actual thing you want to use, do not keep the "< >" just replace with what it the text in the middle represents but for you specifically
 ### Step 1: Clone the Repository
 Clone the toolbox repository to your local machine: